 I’m super frugal.
 Saving money is in my bones.
 But I’m frugal for two reasons:

-- It’s so I have enough money to maximize life’s awesomeness.
+- It’s so I have enough money to maximize life’s awesomeness in my free time.

 - So I’m not bogged down by having to work to pay for things that aren’t even awesome.